-Interest-free finance, commonly referred to as "buy now, pay later", has become an increasingly popular way for shoppers to pay for purchases.
-Platforms such as Afterpay and zipMoney allow you to spread the cost of a purchase over time without having to pay interest.
+Interest-free finance, commonly referred to as "buy now pay later" has become an increasingly popular way for shoppers to pay for purchases.
+Platforms such as Afterpay, Zip, Openpay and humm allow you to spread the cost of a purchase over time without having to pay interest.

-While interest-free finance isn't like a traditional loan, there are still costs involved and it's important to understand what you're getting into before you apply.
-Here, we will outline the differences between the platforms, what costs are involved and how each platform works so you can decide which one is right for you.
+While interest-free finance isn't like a traditional loan, there are still costs involved, and it's important to understand what you're getting into before you apply.
+Here we will outline the differences between the platforms, the costs involved and how each platform works, so you can decide which one is right for you.

 How does interest-free finance work?

-Interest-free finance works in much the same way as the interest-free deals major retailers have offered for years.
-The only difference is that you are getting finance from a third-party provider that is available at a range of different stores.
-In a way, it works in a similar way to layby, but you receive your purchase upfront.
-Here’s how it works:
+Buy now pay later works in much the same way as the interest-free deals major retailers have offered for years by allowing you to delay paying on your purchases and distributing the cost over a potentially more manageable period of time.
+The only difference is that you are getting finance from a third-party provider that is available in a range of different stores as opposed to a single retail outlet.

 - Sign up with a provider.
 Sign up either online or in store.
 You can usually get on-the-spot approval.

 - Make your purchase.
-Some providers only work with partnered merchants, whereas others are accepted anywhere that takes credit card.
+Some providers only work with partnered merchants, whereas others are accepted anywhere that takes credit cards.

 Interest-free: What's the catch?

-Another catch to interest-free finance platforms is fees charged for late payments.
-Because repayments are deducted from your nominated account or card automatically, if there are insufficient funds and you do not reschedule your repayment you will be charged a late payment fee.
+Another way that interest-free finance platforms make their money is through fees charged for late payments.
+Because repayments are deducted from your nominated account or card automatically, if there are insufficient funds and you do not reschedule your repayment, you will be charged a late payment fee.
 These late payment fees can really add up and that can send you on a debt spiral quite quickly.
-If the interest-free platform does not conduct a credit check to ensure you can repay what you borrow, a late fee could really put you in a bad situation.
+If the interest-free platform does not conduct a credit check to ensure you can repay what you borrow, a late fee could potentially put you in a bad situation.

 Compare buy now, pay later providers in Australia

-Each provider offers the following features with their interest-free finance service:
+Each provider offers the following features with their buy now pay later service:

-- Loan term.
-Loans terms vary greatly depending on the provider and the retailer.
+- Varying loan term.
+Loan terms vary greatly depending on the provider and the retailer.
 For small-value purchases, it might be only six months, but it could be up to three years for more expensive transactions.

 - Repayment frequency.
 Again, it varies depending on the provider.
-The line of credit products generally require monthly repayments, whereas merchant payment options are commonly paid back in four instalments.
+Line of credit products generally require monthly repayments, whereas merchant payment options are commonly paid back in four instalments.